 Steel has been one of the most important metals through much of civilized history.
 In particular, high carbon steels feature several useful properties including hardness and high strength, qualities needed for industrial equipment and cutting tools.

 High carbon steel has advantages including strength and hardness, and drawbacks including brittleness.
 Uses include cutting tools and industrial equipment.

-High carbon steel will be any type of steel that contains over 0.8% carbon but less than 2.11% carbon in its composition.
+Metallurgists define a high carbon steel as being iron mixed with over 0.8% carbon but less than 2.11% carbon in its composition.
 The average level of carbon found in this metal usually falls right around the 1.5% mark.
 High carbon steel has a reputation for being especially hard, but the extra carbon also makes it more brittle than other types of steel.
-This type of steel is the most likely to fracture when misused.
+This type of steel is the most likely to fracture under stress.

 High carbon steel remains popular for a wide variety of uses.
-This type of steel is preferred in the manufacturing of many tools such as drill bits, knives, masonry nails, saws, metal cutting tools, and woodcutting tools.
+This type of steel is preferred in the manufacturing of tools such as drill bits, knives, masonry nails, saws, metal cutting tools and woodcutting tools.